Aymen Mahious: Club career

+USM Alger

-On May 31, Mahious joined to USM Alger for three seasons, coming from CA Batna for 3,000,000 DA.
+On May 31, Mahious joined USM Alger for three seasons, coming from CA Batna for 3,000,000 DA.
 He made his debut for the team in the CAF Confederation Cup during a win against Rayon Sports, later in the Arab Club Champions Cup Mahious scored the winning goal against Al-Quwa Al-Jawiya his first goal with the club.
 On August 14, He made his debut in the Ligue 1 against DRB Tadjenanet as a substitute and made an assist for Zakaria Benchaâ in 3–1 victory.
 On September 21, and in the first game as a starter Mahious managed to score his first goal in the Ligue 1 against AS Ain M'lila in 3–0 victory.
 On July 1, Mahious returned to USM Alger after 6 months on loan to AS Ain M'lila, due to the financial crisis Mahious became an important player in the team On 25 August 2019, scoring his first goal in CAF Champions League against AS Sonidep in a 3–1 home win.
 Then he led USM Alger to victory against Gor Mahia outside the home by scoring a double.

 On 5 January 2020, in the Algerian Cup Mahious scored his first hat-trick in his career and made an assist for Billel Benhammouda against USM Khenchela in 6–1 victory.
+Before the start of the 2020–21 season, Mahious received an official offer from Mamelodi Sundowns, but the sports director Antar Yahya refused to release the player to any team.
+Aymen Mahious the demand has become high from several clubs, including Umm Salal of Qatar and Zamalek of Egypt, especially since his contract expires at the end of the season.
+On June 3, 2023, Mahious won the first title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.

+Yverdon-Sport

+On August 9, 2023, Aymen Mahious joined the newly promoted club in the Swiss Super League Yverdon-Sport for three seasons.
+On 11 August 2024, Mahious joined Algerian club CR Belouizdad on loan for the season.

+JS Kabylie

+On 26 July 2025, Mahious signed a three-year contract with JS Kabylie.